Request Journey

 SNI Routing (<1ms): Gateway extracts the hostname from the TLS handshake to determine which CVM and port to route to.
 No decryption of request data happens yet.

 WireGuard Tunnel (<1ms): Traffic gets re-encrypted with WireGuard before forwarding to your CVM.
-This creates defense-in-depth - even if the gateway is compromised, traffic to your CVM remains encrypted.
+Even after TLS termination at the gateway, your data stays encrypted until it reaches your container.

 Container Processing: Inside the CVM’s trusted environment, traffic is decrypted and forwarded to your container on the specified port.